lindenb/jvarkit/docs/WGSCoveragePlotter.md

       Max depth to display
       Default: 100
     --min-contig-length
-      Skip chromosome with length < 'x'
+      Skip chromosome with length < 'x'.
+A distance specified as a positive integer.Commas are removed.
+The following suffixes are interpreted : b,bp,k,kb,m,mb
       Default: 0
     -o, --output
       Output file.
 Optional .
 Default: stdout
+    --percentile
+      How to we bin values
+      Default: median
+      Possible Values: [median, average, min, max]
   * -R, --reference
       Indexed fasta Reference file.
 This file must be indexed with samtools faidx and with picard CreateSequenceDictionary